davidfernand/modsim_demos/2023_2024/notebooks/README.md

 **It is not possible though to save your changes in Binder.
 It is possible to download the Notebook (in .ipynb format) and use that in a local installation on your computer (see below)**

 ## With installation
 Via the Anaconda navigator you can launch several applications, such as Spyder (for Python coding), R-studio, or Jupyter notebooks.
 Installations for Anacoda can be found [here](https://www.continuum.io/downloads) for different operating systems.
 Open the application after installation, click on ‘Launch’ under jupyter notebook, and the rest is straightforward.
 You can now download the notebooks as zip-folder from this Github page and save it locally.
-If you would like to work with VSCode, you can install Python at [here](https://code.visualstudio.com/docs/python/python-tutorial) and follow the Jupyter notebook tutorial [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+If you would like to work with VSCode, you can install Python [here](https://code.visualstudio.com/docs/python/python-tutorial) and follow the Jupyter notebook tutorial [here](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).

 ## General usage